mrezzamoradi/Bioinformatics_Algorithms_Part1/README.md

 Algorithms used for solving "CODE CHALLENGE"s of a course named "Bioinformatics Algorithms (Part 1)" provided by San Diego university on Coursera.org

-Coursera Honour Code Attention:
+Coursera Honor Code Attention:
 -------------------------------

 If you are currently participating in the course, please don not use these codes to solve your CODE CHALLENGE assignments.
-Using codes for that purpose is clearly violation of the Coursera Honour Code and besides, why bother yourself with a challenge you don't want to learn from?!
+Using codes for that purpose is clearly violation of the Coursera Honor Code and besides, why bother yourself with a challenge you don't want to learn from?!

-Auther:
+Author:
 -------

 This project is started by Reza Moradi.
 Everybody who has/had participated in the course or is interested in optimizing